-In the UK, legal weed remains something of a pipe-dream.
-Despite cross-party support for medicinal marijuana licenses, and the fact Britain is the world's largest producer and exporter of cannabis for medical and scientific use, the government maintains the fiction that weed "has no medical use" – and has made it clear there are no plans to downgrade it from a Class B drug.
+In the UK, legal weed remains something of a pipe dream.
+Despite cross-party support for medicinal marijuana licenses, and the fact that Britain is the world's largest producer and exporter of cannabis for medical and scientific use, the government maintains the fiction that weed "has no medical use"—and has made it clear there are no plans to downgrade it from a Class B drug.

 Well: European law states that if a dried hemp product contains less than 0.2 percent THC (the stuff that gets you high) it is deemed legal produce.
-While your local dealer's weed normally ranges from anywhere between 10 to 25 percent THC, accompanied by 0.1 to 1 percent of CBD (the stuff with the medical benefits), these Swiss flowers are effectively the opposite – an almost irrelevant amount of THC, combined with over 10 percent CBD.
+While your local dealer's weed normally ranges from anywhere between ten to 25 percent THC, accompanied by 0.1 to 1 percent of CBD (the stuff with the medical benefits), these Swiss flowers are effectively the opposite—an almost irrelevant amount of THC, combined with over ten percent CBD.
 The result is various strains of cannabis that may provide some of the therapeutic and medical benefits of CBD without actually getting you high.

-Mind you, I discovered this detail after making my order, as it's not declared by any of the over 200 Italian and Swiss companies willing to sell me the CBD-heavy cannabis (as a non-medicinal product).
-It also didn't stop a package from landing safely in my postbox.
+Mind you, I discovered this detail after making my order, as it's not declared by any of the over 200 Italian and Swiss companies willing to sell me the CBD-heavy cannabis (as a nonmedicinal product).
+It also didn't stop a package from landing safely in my mailbox.

-One of the companies behind these strains is the Swiss outfit Cannical, whose Managing Director Sergio told me: "You can't really tell the difference between our product and the illegal street product – the buds are covered with many trichomes, and they are grown organically and lab tested."
+One of the companies behind these strains is the Swiss outfit Cannical, whose Managing Director, Sergio, told me: "You can't really tell the difference between our product and the illegal street product—the buds are covered with many trichomes, and they are grown organically and tested."
 Sergio went on to tell me that Cannical has never had a problem with customs.

 Shipping admin aside, how is the weed itself?

 Lighting up a joint ordered from a company whose name I won't disclose, I was pleasantly surprised.
-It tasted somewhat like the weed I know and, as expected, it didn't get me high – which felt odd after I'd smoked a big spliff to myself.
-More than anything, it felt like it had cleared my head and relaxed my muscles – although it's worth noting that the effects are subjective user to user.
-As I don't have any of the medical problems which CBD may alleviate, I couldn't assess its use on that level – but recreationally, the closest thing I can compare it to is probably non-alcoholic beer.
+It tasted somewhat like the weed I know and, as expected, it didn't get me high—which felt odd after I'd smoked a big joint by myself.
+More than anything, it felt like it had cleared my head and relaxed my muscles—although it's worth noting that the effects are subjective user to user.
+As I don't have any of the medical problems which CBD may alleviate, I couldn't assess its use on that level—but recreationally, the closest thing I can compare it to is probably non-alcoholic beer.

-"People buy it for all sorts of different reasons," said Leandro, Director at Greeners, a cannabis producer based in Thalwil, a town south of Zurich.
-"We have older customers, up to 70 years old, who buy it to give them relief from certain aliments.
-But at the same time we have many professionals who like to smoke a joint after a long day at work, but don’t want to get too stoned from high-THC weed."
+"People buy it for all sorts of different reasons," said Leandro, the director at Greeners, a cannabis producer based in Thalwil, a town south of Zurich.
+"We have older customers, up to 70 years old, who buy it to give them relief from certain ailments.
+But at the same time, we have many professionals who like to smoke a joint after a long day at work, but don’t want to get too stoned from high-THC weed."

-Although these companies claim their product falls into a legal grey area, growing similar stuff in the UK is certainly illegal.
-In order to grow any form of the cannabis plant in the UK, you need the relevant licence.
+Although these companies claim their product falls into a legal gray area, growing similar stuff in the UK is certainly illegal.
+In order to grow any form of the cannabis plant in the UK, you need the relevant license.

-I spoke to one British grower, Saif, who cultivates cannabis illegally, but only for his own personal medical use.
-The plants he grows contain very little THC, but high amounts of CBD, and he uses them to make concentrates and oils.
-He doesn’t sell anything – it's all grown and processed to treat his Crohn's disease.
-"Even if I wanted to sell this stuff, no one I know would buy it off me," he says.
-"Any mates I have who smoke weed do it to get stoned.
-They know I use it for medicine, but they also make the odd joke about my 'pointless weed'."
+I spoke to one British grower, Saif, who cultivates cannabis illegally but only for his own personal medical use.
+The plants he grows contain very little THC, but high amounts of CBD and he uses them to make concentrates and oils.
+He doesn’t sell anything—it's all grown and processed to treat his Crohn's disease.
+"Even if I wanted to sell this stuff, no one I know would buy it from me," he says.
+"Any friends I have who smoke weed do it to get stoned.
+They know I use it for medicine, but they also make the odd joke about my 'pointless weed.'"

-I spoke to "Doctor Kush", the CEO of Dinafem, a well-known cannabis seed company which breeds the strain that Saif predominately grows, "DinaMed".
+I spoke to "Doctor Kush," the CEO of Dinafem, a well-known cannabis seed company that breeds the strain that Saif predominately grows, "DinaMed."
 Doctor Kush told me that this CBD breeding project began to help the parents of epileptic children around the world gain access to CBD, so they could grow their own medicine from seed.

 "We've had great feedback to our new CBD range; growers want to buy more this year, from individual medical patients to commercial big growers in Switzerland and Colombia, also some in South Africa," he said.
 "All of them are happy and satisfied, so we are going to go much bigger this year.”

-Attitudes towards cannabis are changing rapidly, and in many areas of the UK the police are catching up quicker than policymakers; some forces have publicly declared that people smoking or growing small amounts of the plant isn't really of concern to them, while nationally there has been a huge decrease in weed-related convictions – a sign more forces are taking the same hands-off approach, albeit less publicly.
-That's a great thing – a move that will avoid the unnecessary criminalisation of cannabis users – but doesn't address the thousands of people who would benefit from a change of the law around medicinal cannabis.
+Attitudes toward cannabis are changing rapidly, and in many areas of the UK, police are catching up quicker than policymakers; some forces have publicly declared that people smoking or growing small amounts of the plant isn't really of concern to them, while nationally there has been a huge decrease in weed-related convictions—a sign that more forces are taking the same hands-off approach, albeit less publicly.
+That's a great thing—a move that will avoid the unnecessary criminalization of cannabis users—but doesn't address the thousands of people who would benefit from a change of the law around medicinal cannabis.

 Alfie Dingley is one of those people.
 The six-year-old suffers from a rare form of epilepsy that causes him to have up to 30 seizures a day.
-His family discovered that a CBD oil which contains THC could be used to treat his condition, bringing the number of seizures down to around one a month and drastically improving his quality of life – but they had to move to the Netherlands to buy it legally.
-Unfortunately, the family eventually had to move back to the UK, and have since been petitioning the government to allow Alfie access to the oil here.
+His family discovered that a CBD oil that contains THC could be used to treat his condition, bringing the number of seizures down to around one a month and drastically improving his quality of life—but they had to move to the Netherlands to buy it legally.
+Unfortunately, the family eventually had to move back to the UK, and have since been petitioning the government to allow Dingley access to the oil here.

-In March, the Home Office said it would consider allowing Alfie to take part in a medical cannabis trial that would grant him access to the medication – but this came only after significant public pressure, and nothing has yet been guaranteed.
-Alfie is just one of many being denied access to medication that has been proven to work.
+In March, the Home Office said it would consider allowing Dingley to take part in a medical cannabis trial that would grant him access to the medication—but this came only after significant public pressure, and nothing has yet been guaranteed.
+Dingley is just one of many being denied access to medication that has been proven to work.